 We jumped from tens of billions of requests to hundreds of billions of requests with a minimal set of changes—completely powered by our data science team.”

-Magnite’s reporting and analytics platform also help them slice and dice data for their customers within seconds, compared to other partners that take hours.
+Magnite’s reporting and analytics platform also helps them slice and dice data for their customers within seconds, compared to other partners that take hours.

 “We’ve also improved transparency in the whole process by providing log-level data access, and enabling our brand production team to identify any malicious actors and cut them off as early as possible.”